-Over three months, participants will complete 53 online social work continuing education credits (30 clinical, 5 macro, 2 ethics, 2 pain, 13 clinical online, 1 macro online), including:
+Over three months, participants will complete 50 online social work continuing education credits (18 clinical, 7 macro, 2 ethics, 2 pain, 18 clinical online, 3 macro online), or 50 CMEs including:

 In this module, participants will learn about the nature and implications of integrated care, and will become fluent in the key terms that have come to describe it.
 Topics will include key public policies affecting the integrated care movement, including the Affordable Care Act; successful models of integrated care; population health management and health disparities; and ethical challenges and opportunities in integrated care.
 The transition to integrated care will be framed as a paradigm shift from disease-oriented to recovery-oriented service delivery, resulting in new opportunities and challenges, and direct implications for consumers and their families.

 In this module, participants will obtain knowledge and skills related to the implementation of integrated care services.
 Implementation of integrated team-based collaborative care presents challenges and opportunities for providers and managers, with significant implications for access to care and patient satisfaction.
 Topics include basics of integrated health implementation; telepsychiatric consultation; culturally responsive practice; Patient Centered Medical Home recognition; oral health for collaborative care; and provider mindfulness and self-care.